anfperez/code-assessment-web/blog.md

 After some trial and error, I was able to grab the API from the endpoint!

 So I was able to call the API using the method I learned.
 But for some reason the items display three times each, for a total of nine items!
-I did some sidework with another api and got that one to display properly.
+I did some sidework with another API in a side application. and got that one to display properly.
 So there must be another thing in the code I need to alter to make it not display 3 times.
 I think I may try to tackle responsiveness first.

 ### 4/1/18